Spanish Civil War: Evacuation of children

 The Republicans oversaw the evacuation of 30,000–35,000 children from their zone, starting with Basque areas, from which 20,000 were evacuated.
 Their destinations included the United Kingdom and the USSR, and many other countries in Europe, along with Mexico.
 The policy of evacuating children to foreign countries was initially opposed to by elements in the government as well as private charities, who saw the policy as unnecessary and harmful to the well-being of the evacuated children.
 On 21 May 1937, around 4,000 Basque children were evacuated to the UK on the aging steamship SS Habana from the Spanish port of Santurtzi.
 Upon their arrival two days later in Southampton, the children were sent to families all over England, with over 200 children accommodated in Wales.
-The upper age limit was initially set at 12, but raised to 15.
-By mid-September, all of los niños, as they became known, had found homes with families.
-Most were repatriated to Spain after the war, but some 250 were still in Britain by the end of the Second World War in 1945.
-Some chose to settle down in Britain, while the remaining children were eventually evacuated back to Spain.
+The upper age limit was initially set at 12 but raised to 15.
+By mid-September, all of los niños vascos, as they became known, had found homes with families.
+Most were repatriated to Spain after the war, but some 250 were still in Britain by the end of the Second World War in 1945 and some chose to settle there.